Coding with Dataiku#

 Git integration#

 Dataiku natively includes git operations.
-There are several ways to interact with git, from managing your code to managing your project.
-The documentation contains several guidelines for using git within Dataiku.
+There are multiple ways to use Git in Dataiku, from managing your code to versioning your project.
+The documentation includes several guides for working with Git within Dataiku.